-Bundled in her fuzzy housecoat, Missouri was already pouring two mugs of strong brew when he turned the corner.
+Bundled in her mint green housecoat, Missouri was already pouring two mugs of strong brew when he turned the corner.
 She nodded for him to join her at the table.

-Shaking his head in wonder at the psychic, Dean complied.
+Shaking his head in wonder, Dean complied.
 He wrapped his fingers around the hot ceramic and leaned in to breathe the rising steam into his lungs.
 Nothing like a good cup of Joe to set the world right.

 Gesturing with a finger, Dean asked, "Have you seen Sam?"